x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/manage-mail-flow-rules.md

 5. Click **Save** to complete creating the rule.

-#### Use the Exchange Management Shell to create a mail flow rule
+#### Use Exchange Online PowerShell to create a mail flow rule
 <a name="CreateEAC"> </a>

 This example uses the [New-TransportRule](https://technet.microsoft.com/library/eb3546bf-ca37-474e-9c22-962fe95af276.aspx) cmdlet to create a new mail flow rule that prepends " `External message to Sales DG:`" to messages sent from outside the organization to the Sales Department distribution group.

 ```
 New-TransportRule -Name "Mark messages from the Internet to Sales DG" -FromScope NotInOrganization -SentTo "Sales Department" -PrependSubject "External message to Sales DG:"